Lock Rogers - Thalgarrah

 Lock resides in Thalgarrah, located just 24 minutes north of Armidale.
 He manages two farms, a 300-hectare property in Thalgarrah and a 1500-hectare property out in the hills.
 The Thalgarrah farm is primarily focused on cattle production, with peak growth periods occurring during autumn and spring.

-Notably, despite the previous owners applying lime the yearbefore, the soil pH remained around an acidic 5 at the time of Carbon Boostapplication.
-However, six months post-application, soil pH levels had risen toa neutral 7.
+Notably, despite the previous owners applying lime the year before, the soil pH remained around an acidic 5 at the time of Carbon Boost application.
+However, six months post-application, soil pH levels had risen to a neutral 7.

-Biomass of 834 Microns, microbe fungi ratio of 1:1
+Biomass of 834µg C/g, fungi-to-microbe ratio of 1:1

-Rise in soil pH from 5 to 7
+A change in soil pH from 5 to 7

 "Two Utes, two tractors and an Excavator"

 Lock was renewing a boundary with a neighbour.
 His neighbours hadn’t been grazing their land, and it was always covered in long grass.
 It had been a high rainfall winter and Locks side of the fence was located downhill from his neighbours.
-Once the fence had been pulled down, they decided to drive on Lock's sides side where the grass was 3-4 inches high, rather the 3-4 feet.
+Once the fence had been pulled down, they decided to drive on Lock's sides side where the grass was 3-4 inches high, rather than 3-4 feet.
 Lock spent the next two weeks driving a number of quad bikes, Utes and tractors up and down the paddock to work on the fence.

 On the last day they sent a Ute over to the other side to run out some netting.
 The Ute got bogged.
 Then the tractor they sent to pull out the Ute got bogged, then another tractor.
-End result was 2 bogged Utes, two bogged tractors and one excavator which they needed to pull them all out.
+End result was two bogged Utes, two bogged tractors and one excavator which they needed to pull them all out.

 The only difference between Lock and his neighbour.
 Carbon Boost.